JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 The console output would be similar to this:

 <kbd><img width="882" alt="scr1" src="https://github.com/user-attachments/assets/7b7911df-a3b1-4a7b-89b0-d7e3bb048b49"></kbd>

+If you have any difficulties building the docker image, please use the http_myapp.tar file to extract the docker image and use it locally using the following command:

+> docker load < http_myapp.tar

 **RUNNING THE DOCKER CONTAINER**
 Now, the only step remaining is to run the docker container using the image you have just built.
 I offer a lot of flexibility.